jeonghoyeo7/squad/docs/cli/liquidfarming.md

 ## Rewards-Auctions

-Query all rewards auctions for the liquidfarm
+Query all rewards auctions for the liquidfarm.

 Usage